Skip to main content

 Fallback chain

-The ordered list of models tried for a single tier or specificity, primary first.
+The ordered list of models tried for a single tier, primary first.
 Up to 5 models.
 When all of them fail, Manifest returns HTTP 424 with X-Manifest-Fallback-Exhausted: true.

 Provider